| |

 hiking up to bear mountain in winter in connecticut

-• Miles: 2 miles out & back (trail linked above shows 8+ miles but it’s only 1 mile to the top of Round Mtn then you can turn around!)
+• Miles: 2 miles out & back (trail linked above shows 8+ miles but it's only 1 mile to the top of Round Mtn then you can turn around or keep going!)

 • Elevation Gain: 700 feet elevation gain